Engineering the coupling between Majorana bound states: introduction

 The paper is organized as follows.
-In Sec. \ref{II} we first briefly review the Kitaev model and calculate CMBS in presence of pairing coupling of the central chain itself.
-In Sec. \ref{III} we explore the performance of CMBS when there exist pairing couplings at the boundaries.
-In Sec. \ref{IV} we extend our calculations to the central chain with long-range interactions.
-In Sec. \ref{V} we develop a scheme to control CMBS by modulating the amplitude or the frequency of the driving field.
+In Sec. \ref{II} we first briefly review the Kitaev model and calculate CMBS in presence of pairing coupling of the central chain.
+In Sec. \ref{III} we explore the enhancement of CMBS when there exist pairing couplings at the boundaries and long-range coupling in the trivial chain.
+In Sec. \ref{V} we develop a scheme to control CMBS by modulating the amplitude or the frequency of driving field.
 Sec. \ref{VI} is devoted to discussions and conclusions.